javidjamae/ai-portfolio/rallio-minimebot/README.md

 [Screenshots](https://photos.app.goo.gl/ZBnvkbnSHXc9Bsr67)

 ## Project Features

+Here are some of the key features of this project:

 - **Voice AI Calling**: Integrated a voice calling system using Bland.ai to allow prospects to interact with the chatbot through voice calls.
 - **Custom Knowledge Base**: Developed a feature allowing sales reps to upload their unique knowledge base documents for the chatbot to use in answering queries.
 - **Custom Chatbot per Sales Rep**: Enabled sales reps to create personalized chatbots, reflecting their style and preferences.